Recent News

 NET vs. NO NET: Bok Choy

-We have exciting news: this week, the Gonthier lab at UK is busy harvesting bok choy from Elaine Losekamp's spring trial.
+We have exciting news: the Gonthier lab at UK has harvested bok choy from Elaine Losekamp's spring trial.
 She's a master's student in the lab and Crops Under Cover collaborator.
 We feel really confident in the results we're seeing and couldn't wait to share!!

 Spoilers: Fine mesh mesotunnels are about to become your secret weapon for Brassicas. 🙌 Don't just take our word for it.
 Check out our very first edition of Net vs. No Net and see the difference for yourself!